treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 items_with_ends_removed = items[1:-1]
 ```

-Slices lists, tuples, and other sequences is a handy way to grab a specific portion of the items in that sequence.

 Whenever you see slices that don't use any variables in their slice indexes, you can often use multiple assignment instead.
-To do this we have to talk about a feature that I haven't mentioned yet though: the `*` operator.
+To do this we have to talk about a feature that I haven't mentioned yet: the `*` operator.

-In Python 3.0, the `*` operator was added to the multiple assignment syntax, allowing us to capture any remaining items into a list:
+In Python 3.0, the `*` operator was added to the multiple assignment syntax, allowing us to capture remaining items after an unpacking into a list:

 ```pycon
 >>> numbers = [1, 2, 3, 4, 5, 6]